ArtemBurenok/Machine_Learning_Course/README.md

 ## Regression

-At the beginning, a gradient descent algorithm was implemented.
-And tested on the generated data.
+First, the gradient descent algorithm was implemented.
+At the end stochastic gradient descent and mini batch gradient descent were implemented.

 ![image](https://github.com/user-attachments/assets/3bd1acff-072a-44a1-a8e4-ae3ff3049664)